hereariim/napari-apple/README.md

 ## Installation

-First, please note that this module **only works** on a Linux Ubuntu system.
-Indeed, the launch of the YOLO module is a command that is executed on a Linux Ubuntu system.

-Before you can operate the module, you must install the `napari-apple` module and Darknet on your machine.
+Before you can operate the module, you must install the `napari-apple` module.

 ### Instruction for napari-module